finos/symphony-bdk-java/docs/test.md

 **Step 3**. at the end we verify that a replied message has been sent back to the room through BDK `messsageService`.

+### Inheritance

+The `@SymphonyBdkSpringBootTest` annotation is inheritable.
+Developers may have one parent test class with this annotation, so that the child test classes will inherit the annotation and its properties.

+### Utils
 The `SymphonyBdkTestUtils.java` is a very handy helper class allowing to inject Symphony events to the DataFeed, so that the registered activities and slash commands should react on these received events.